 Changing the flag?

-In March 2016 New Zealanders will vote for either the current flag or the Silver Fern (Black, White and Blue) flag which was chosen from five alternative options in an initial referendum in November 2015.
+Calls to change the flag have been made since the 1960s.
+In March 2016 New Zealanders voted for the current flag in preference to the Silver Fern (Black, White and Blue) flag which they had chosen from among five options in an initial referendum in November 2015.

 Law and protocol